 Pemmican Balls – Mountain men recipe

-This the classic survival ration recipe, a paste of powdered jerky mixed with dried berries, nuts, and meted suet rolled up into balls.
+This is the classic survival ration recipe, a paste of powdered jerky mixed with dried berries, nuts, and melted suet rolled up into balls.

-To make pemmican balls you must first make jerky and locate a source of fat for the suet.
+To make pemmican balls, you must first obtain jerky and locate a source of fat for the suet.
 Beef or pork fat can be used, as other animals often do not have enough fat to use with their meat.

 The fat (or suet) used for pemmican is melted slowly without overheating in a large kettle.
-The kettle is then taken from the heat source and allowed to cool.
+Then the kettle is taken from the heat source and allowed to cool.
 Then the fat is examined, and only the hardest, purest fat is put aside for use in the pemmican.
 The very soft fat can be used to make soap.

-- Wrap the pemmican balls in waxed paper and dip them in wax.
+- Wrap the meat balls in waxed paper and dip them in wax.